kurosawaxyz/BiOSGen/readme.md

 #### For miniforge users:
 **Warning**:

-You will need to remove line 4 and line 32-34 from `environment.yml` to avoid conflicts while setting up the environment using YAML file.
+You will need to remove line 4 and lines 32-34 from `environment.yml` to avoid conflicts while setting up the environment using YAML file.

-As you can't access to several `conda` packages in miniforge, you will not be enable to use Moondream model from *vikhyatk/moondream2*.
+As you can't access several `conda` packages in miniforge, you will not be able to use the Moondream model from *vikhyatk/moondream2*.
 However, there are alternatives such as *HuggingFaceTB/SmolVLM-Instruct*, *microsoft/OmniParser-v2.0*, etc.

 ```bash
 conda env create -f environment.yml -k